rehaanredkar15/kyc-application/README.md

 ## 5. Make sure your backend is running and accessible at the provided VITE_REACT_APP_API_URL or change the url through the end adjusting the port number

+The Admin Credentials to Test the app are :
+Email: Admin@gmail.com
+Password:Admin123